kaoc/kaoc.github.io/yuva.md

 ---

 <div align="center" style="text-align:center"><h1>YUVA Program</h1></div>
-YUVA  is an initiative by Kerala Association of Colorado targeting the Youth of our community.
-It focuses on enhancing their organizational and social skills, which in turn makes the younger generation responsible of the baton of righteousness they would carry on to adulthood. <br/>
+<p>YUVA  is an initiative by Kerala Association of Colorado targeting the Youth of our community.
+It focuses on enhancing their
+organizational and social skills, which in turn makes the younger generation responsible of the baton of righteousness they would carry on to adulthood. <br/>
-KAOC is inviting the young volunteers to join this program. <br/><br/>
+KAOC is inviting the young volunteers to join this program. </p>
 <b>Key Responsibilities:</b>
 <ol>
   <li>Support the activities by  KAOC.
 By volunteering in the planning and executing stages of the programs.</li>